Final Exam Schedule Process

 - Alternate seating / room assignments

 After the final exam schedule planning process is completed, the schedule is reviewed by the associate deans and academic departments.
-The mini-1/mini-3 final exam schedule is posted to The HUB website by the third week of classes and the semester and Mini-2/Mini-4 schedule is posted five weeks after the start of the semester.
+The mini-1/mini-3 final exam schedule is posted to The HUB website by the third week of classes and the semester and Mini-2/Mini-4 schedule is posted approximately six weeks after the start of the semester.

 Once the final exam schedule is posted, students are notified via email and encouraged to review the schedule to determine if any conflicts exist.
 Examples of conflicts include: